bhumika25/AssignmentTask/README.md

 # AssignmentTask

 Frontend is developed with Vue.Js whereas Backend is developed with PHP
-1. Have Docker Desktop installed in the system
+1. Have Docker Desktop installed in the system.
 2. type command 'docker-compose up --build' inside Assignment Task folder where Docker compose file is present.
-3. In your local machine open 'http://localhost:3000/' to view and run the application
+3. In your local machine open 'http://localhost:3000/' to view and run the application.
-4. Currently all the Unit test cases are written for Both Frontend and Backend
+4. Currently all the Unit test cases are written for Both Frontend and Backend.
+5. Features such as Search/Filer, Data visualization and Dashboard is present in this application